 Gailmard, S. (2012).
 Accountability and principal-agent models.
 Chapter prepared for the Oxford Handbook of Public Accountability.

 Gibbs, M. (2012).
-Design and implementation of pay for performance.
+Design and implementation of performance pay.

 Heineman Jr, B. W., & Davis, S. (2011).
-Are institutional investors part of the problem or part of the solution.
+Are institutional investors part of the problem or part of the solution?
 Yale School of Management and Millstein Center for Corporate Governance and Performance, available at http://millstein. som. yale. edu/sites/millstein. som. yale. edu/files/80235_CED_WEB. pdf.

 Ladika, T., & Sautner, Z. (2013).
 The effect of managerial short-termism on corporate investment.
 Unpublished working paper, University of Amsterdam.